 Stay at The Sayre Mansion

-After a day exploring, come back and experience a Lehigh Valley landmark.
+After a day exploring all the things to do in the Lehigh Valley, come back and experience a Lehigh Valley landmark.
 Immerse yourself in the opulence of yesteryear and comforts of today.
 Each guest room is unique, giving guests a stay that’s distinct.
 Check out availability and book an autumn getaway to the Lehigh Valley.